Edited by John O’Brien

 On the trip, we met with old friends and made new ones.
 Springfield is the hometown of Representative Richard Neal, the joint chair of the Congressional Friends of Ireland.
 The Congressman hosted a wonderful event in the John Boyle O’Reilly Club, drawing supporters from across Springfield, Hartford, Rhode Island, and Boston.

 One supporter traveled from Nashville and another from South Carolina.
 All were welcome.
-Selfies were taken, books and GAA tops signed, and speeches given.
+Selfies were taken, books and GAA tops signed, and speeches were given.

 I am used to meeting Congressman Neal on Capitol Hill but here he was, at home and amongst his people, celebrating the connections between Ireland and Springfield.

-There were Irish emigrants including two former Dublin and Galway players who could not resist recalling their counties’ recent victories over my home county of Antrim.
+There were Irish emigrants including two former Dublin and Galway players who could not resist recalling their counties\’ recent victories over my home county of Antrim.

-There were others with links to Ireland spanning generations including State Representative Brian Ashe, a distant relative of the great patriot and Hunger Striker Thomas Ashe.
+There were others with links to Ireland spanning generations including State Representative Brian Ashe, a distant relative of the great patriot, and Hunger Striker Thomas Ashe.

-There were others with no direct link to Ireland, but with a shared interest in equality and Irish unity.
+There were others with no direct link to Ireland but with a shared interest in equality and Irish unity.

 It was a joyous occasion full of hope with a shared commitment to meet the challenges and realize the opportunities to build a new and united Ireland.